kpeluchon72/kpeluchon72/README.md

 # Hello, I'm Kevin Peluchon 👋

-I'm a high school student who loves to code and learn all about computers.
+I'm a high school student who loves to code and all about computers.

 ## Skills
 - Python